preraulab/DYNAM-O/README.md

 <img src="https://prerau.bwh.harvard.edu/images/power_phase_histogram_schematic.png" width="400" />
 </p>
 <p align="center">
-  <sup><sub>paper reference</sup></sub>
+  <sup><sub>Stokes et. al., 2022</sup></sub>
 </p>

 <br/>
 <br/>

 ## Example
 An [example script](https://github.com/preraulab/watershed_TFpeaks_toolbox/blob/master/example_script.m) is provided in the repository that takes an excerpt of a single channel of [example sleep EEG data](https://github.com/preraulab/watershed_TFpeaks_toolbox/blob/master/example_data/example_data.mat) and runs the TF-peak detection watershed algorithm and the SO-power and SO-phase analyses, plotting the resulting hypnogram, spectrogram, TF-peak scatterplot, SO-power histogram, and SO-phase histogram (shown below).
 It is recommended to use parallel processing to speed up the watershed and merging computation.
-The extract_TFpeaks function should automatically try to open parallel processing with the default number of cores.
+The extract_TFpeaks function may automatically try to open parallel processing with the default number of cores.
 To check how many cores your machine has, use the `feature('numcores')` command.
-To turn on parallel processing with a specific number of cores, use the `parpool(x)` command, where x is the number of cores.
+To turn on parallel processing with a specific number of cores, use the `parpool(x)` command, where x is the number of cores, before running the script.

 <br/>
 <p align="center">